SimHoZebs/personal-site/src/content/blogs/Software Dev Log/Software Dev log 2.md

 I also briefly talked about utilizing dictionaries for storing values, and - while it's great - that it's hard to tell what value each index of the dictionary means.
 Take a look at the image below as an example.

 ![image](https://i.gyazo.com/c94496cbb91737f878f435dc46904ee3.png)
-Writing this part of the post on JUL 19; I have no idea why the code is that way, but the general explanation of this code is on later paragraphs.
+<small>Writing this part of the post on JUL 19; I have no idea why the code is that way, but the general explanation of this code is on later paragraphs.</small>

 Even for myself, this was hard to look at as I need a moment to remember what `interval_interest[1][0]` means, and not to confuse it with `interval_interest[0][1]`.
 Later I decided this isn't how I should represent these data.
 I should define each as a function.